 Undergraduate & Graduate Students

-At the University Census date, financial aid awards are revised to match eligibility based on the actual number of units in which students are officially enrolled.
-Open University units, all classes taken for audit and excess repeats do NOT qualify for financial aid.
+Prior to each disbursement, the system will verify the number of units you are currently enrolled and disburse aid accordingly.
+Open University units, wait listed, classes taken for audit and excess repeats do NOT qualify for financial aid.
 Awards may be reduced for students enrolled in fewer than full-time units.

 If you have obtained a bachelor's degree, you are considered a post-baccalaureate student for enrollment purposes.
 Post-baccalaureate students admitted as 2nd Bachelors and Credential students are considered undergraduates for financial aid depending on your program.
 For specific award eligibility, refer to the Award Notice Guide.